fullcalendar/fullcalendar-docs/_docs-v3/toolbar/titleRangeSeparator.md

 title: titleRangeSeparator
 ---

-The date range in the **agendaWeek** title is, by default, separated by "-" between the beginning and end date.
+The date range in the **agendaWeek** title is, by default, separated by " - " between the beginning and end date.

-`titleRangeSeparator` allows the user to override and customize the range separator (ex. changing the separator from "-" to "to").
+`titleRangeSeparator` allows the user to override and customize the range separator (ex. changing the separator from " - " to " to ").
 The user's customized separator will be added to the default range format, as well as the customed range format generated with `titleFormat`.

 ```
   $('#calendar').fullCalendar({